thierry-martinez/pyml/README.md

 NumPy
 -----

-If the NumPy library is installed, then OCaml float arrays can be shared in place with Python code as NumPy arrays (without copy).
+If the NumPy library is installed, then OCaml float arrays and bigarrays can be shared in place with Python code as NumPy arrays (without copy).
 Python code can then directly read and write from and to the OCaml arrays and changes are readable from OCaml.